SHAREHOLDER ALERT: T-Mobile is the Subject of a Legal Investigation

 - Oops!Something went wrong.Please try again later.

 NEW YORK, Aug.
-20, 2021 /PRNewswire/ -- WeissLaw LLP, who was Lead Derivative Counsel in the massive Equifax data breach litigation, announces an investigation of T-Mobile, US, Inc. (NASDAQ: TMUS) ("T-Mobile" or the "Company"), its Board of Directors, and certain Company officers for, among other things, possible breaches of fiduciary duty and violations of the federal securities laws.
+23, 2021 (GLOBE NEWSWIRE) -- WeissLaw LLP, who was Lead Derivative Counsel in the massive Equifax data breach litigation, announces an investigation of T-Mobile, US, Inc. (NASDAQ: TMUS) (“T-Mobile” or the “Company”), its Board of Directors, and certain Company officers for, among other things, possible breaches of fiduciary duty and violations of the federal securities laws.

 If you own T-Mobile shares and wish to discuss this investigation, or have any questions concerning this notice or your rights or interests, visit our website: